 When you grow cilantro for leaf, place the seeds at a distance of about five cm from each other.
 However, if you are growing cilantro for seed, you need to keep more space between plants.
 It’s best to plant cilantro in rows because that makes harvesting much easier.

-When the seedlings are about five cm high, thin them to space them 20 cm apart from each other to grow into strong plants, in warm climates, it is easy to grow cilantro to the seed production stage in just 30 to 40 days, whereas in cooler environments, it takes a few months to develop.
+When the seedlings are about five cm high, thin them to space them 20 cm apart from each other to grow into strong plants, in warm climates, it is easy to grow cilantro to the seed production stage in just 30 to 40 days, whereas, in cooler environments, it takes a few months to develop.

-If you grow cilantro for seed, not only do you need more space, you will also need more plants.
+If you grow cilantro for seed, not only do you need more space, but you will also need more plants.
 That’s why it is better to plant cilantro on the ground in your garden rather than in containers indoors.
 However, if you use containers, make sure the soil drains well, thus enabling air to circulate.
 Lining the base with gravel or bits of pottery improves drainage.

 To obtain cilantro seeds, you need to harvest the flower heads when they are dry.
-When that happens, just cut the stalks, bunch them together and place them flower heads down with stems sticking out in a large, thick paper bag, which you need to tie securely and hang up in a shady spot.
+When that happens, just cut the stalks, bunch them together and place the flower heads down with stems sticking out in a large, thick paper bag, which you need to tie securely and hang up in a shady spot.
 Once dry, they are ready to be stored in an airtight container in a cool and dark place.

 The Process For Planting Cilantro At Home